stryker-mutator/stryker-net/README.md

 ### Update stryker dotnet tool
 Dotnet global tools do not auto update.
 To update stryker as a global tool run `dotnet tool update`

-For the full documentation on how to use Stryker.NET, see our [website](http://stryker-mutator.io/stryker-net/quickstart).
+For the full documentation on how to use Stryker.NET, see our [configuration docs](/docs/Configuration.md).

 #### Upgrading from csproj install?
 The old way of installing stryker is deprecated and replaced by the dotnet core tool.
-For a guide on how to upgrade see our [blog](http://stryker-mutator.io/blog/2019-03-15/announcing-stryker-1-0).
+For a guide on how to upgrade see our [blog](http://stryker-mutator.io/blog/2019-04-05/announcing-dotnet-framework-support).

 #### Compatibility
 Runs on test projects targeting: